 There are currently pipeline projects at various stages of development and/or regulatory approval that have the potential to impact the Company over the medium to long-term.
-Over the long-term, the Company could benefit from incremental egress from the completion of work on various pipeline projects.
+Over the long-term, the Company could benefit from incremental egress from the completion of work on various pipeline projects under construction, including those currently under regulatory review.
 In addition, certain pipelines currently in operation are facing challenges at various levels of government and the outcome of these challenges and the impact to the Company cannot be determined at this time.
-Any future pipeline projects are expected to be subject to similar review, the results of which may negatively impact our business, financial condition, results of operations, reputation and cash flows.
+Any future pipeline projects are expected to be subject to similar review, the results of which may negatively impact the Company's business, financial condition, results of operations, reputation and cash flows.
 The nature and scope of these effects cannot be determined at this time.